 V. Terms of delivery, packaging, transfer of risk

 b.
-Using the delivery clause DAP loading platform of buyer INCOTERMS 2010 using seller´s own means of transport in accordance with haulage schedules of the seller.
+Using the delivery clause CPT loading platform of buyer INCOTERMS 2020 using seller´s own means of transport in accordance with haulage schedules of the seller.

 c.
-Using delivery clause FCA ISOTRA, Inc. Incoterms 2010, while the buyer is obliged in compliance with the provision B / 7 of "Structures of delivery terms INCOTERMS 2010 “ to notify the seller of the exact time of transport arrival, means of transport, carriers and driver of the vehicle.
+Using delivery clause FCA ISOTRA, Inc. Incoterms 2020, while the buyer is obliged in compliance with the provision B / 7 of "Structures of delivery terms INCOTERMS 2020 “ to notify the seller of the exact time of transport arrival, means of transport, registration number of the vehicle, carriers and driver of the vehicle.
 The buyer is obliged to ensure proper completion of transport documents, particularly the CMR consignment note.
 The buyer is obliged to provide and send the company ISOTRA document from which it is clear that delivered goods have actually been transported to another EU Member State or outside the EU.
 Failing to meet this obligation results in the obligation of the buyer to reimburse subsequently declared or imposed value added tax to the company ISOTRA.